yimuchen/UserUtils/PlotUtils/doc/StandardizePlotting.md

 }
 ```

-The `display` string is the ROOT flavored Latex string that is used to display in
+The `display` string is the ROOT-flavored Latex string that is used to display in
 the legend, of the plot, while the `latex` string is simply latex commands that
 want in a standard latex table generation.
 The cross section are in units of
 picobarns, the usual standard in CMS analysis.
 It is worth noting that the